-We looked at the practice's arrangements for safe dental care and treatment.
+We looked at the practice's arrangements for safe orthodontic care and treatment.
 These included risk assessments which staff reviewed every year.
 The practice followed relevant safety laws when using needles and other sharp dental items.
-The dentists used rubber dams in line with guidance from the British Endodontic Society when providing root canal treatment.

 The practice had a business continuity plan describing how the practice would deal events which could disrupt the normal running of the practice.